 - 2.1 Rossendale is one of the smallest Lancashire districts, with a slowly rising population of just under 66,000.
 It covers 138 sq km between the conurbations of West Yorkshire and Greater Manchester; a band of urban development runs East-West along the deeply incised upper valley of the River Irwell, flanked by harsh Pennine moorland scattered with isolated settlements. - 2.2 Centuries of sheep farming on the enclosed moorland gave way in the industrial revolution to textile mills, which in turn have been converted to footwear manufacture or other uses.
-A string of former mill towns Bacup, Rawtenstall, Haslingden runs east-west along the narrow valley floor, the western end being connected to the motorway network via the M66. - 2.3 Eighty eight per cent of the borough is green space and a quarter of this is designated green belt land.
+A string of former mill towns Bacup, Rawtenstall, and Haslingden runs east-west along the narrow valley floor, the western end being connected to the motorway network via the M66. - 2.3 Eighty eight per cent of the borough is green space and a quarter of this is designated green belt land.
 It is an area of high landscape and recreational value.
 The Borough offers excellent opportunities for active leisure. - 2.4 Rossendale's built environment is characterised by the remains of its industrial heritage there are over 260 listed buildings and eight conservation areas.
 Stone-built terraced housing constructed before 1919 forms a third of the housing in the borough; it is visually harmonious, but almost a quarter of these houses are unfit and many are occupied by low-income or elderly residents.
 Approximately 450 sites within Rossendale are potentially contaminated as a result of previous or current use. - 2.5 On the index of multiple deprivation, Rossendale ranks 92nd among English Councils.
-Aspects of deprivation such as crime and employment show few extremes, but there is a high degree of health deprivation in the borough 20% of super output areas (SOAs) are among the worst 10% in the country. - 2.6 Manufacturing still employs a quarter of the borough's workforce.
+Aspects of deprivation such as crime and employment show few extremes, but there is a high degree of health deprivation in the borough 20% of super output areas (SOAs) are among the worst 10% in the country.
+The environment in which we live is a significant determinant of health.
+All the factors that lead to health inequalities are imperfectly understood.
+However, local action on economic, social and environmental inequalities can make a difference (IDeA Using the power of wellbeing to improve health.
+2006).
+Men can expect to live for 74.6 years in Rossendale and women for 79.5 years, both less than regional or national averages.
+Within Rossendale there is a gap in life expectancy of 3.5 years between the poorest and the most affluent areas. - 2.6 Manufacturing still employs a quarter of the borough's workforce.
 Unemployment within Rossendale is low, and the economic activity rate, at 80%, is well above regional and national averages.
 However, wage rates within the borough are low.
 There is a marked difference between the median weekly wage of those who work in the borough (£289) and those who commute out of the borough, mainly to Greater Manchester (£360).
-This gap is the largest in Lancashire, and together with health and housing statistics points to a more general diversity among social and economic groups in the borough. - 2.7 Many people live in Rossendale because of its environment.
-Public surveys repeatedly highlight the natural environment as the most important factor in the quality of life in the borough.
-The Council, conscious of the value of this most vulnerable asset, aims to maintain and enhance it for local people.
+This gap is the largest in Lancashire, and together with health and housing statistics points to a more general diversity among social and economic groups in the borough.